Motiram Bhatta: Return to Benaras

 He returned to Benaras with his wife in December 1881 (Poush 1938 BS).
 He started studying English in Harischandra school in Benaras.
 In his second stay at Benaras, he attended various poetry meetings.
 One such meeting was organized by Bharatendu Harishchandra on samasyāpūrtis, an old poetic tradition involving riddles.
 Samasyāpūrtis were an early Indian tradition often organized in palaces of kings and nobles.
 It is said that in one of the samasyāpūrtis meeting, Bhatta presented a solution and was awarded ten rupees by Harishchandra.
-Impressed by such meeting, Bhatta started a group himself called Samasyāpūrti–maṇḍalī, which consisted of Padmavilas Panta, Kashinath, Ranganath, Tejbahadur Rana, and Chet Singh.
-In the group meetings, he started composing poems using erotic or romantic style (Sringara ras in Sanskrit).
+Impressed by the meetings, Bhatta started a group himself called Samasyāpūrti–maṇḍalī, which consisted of Padmavilas Panta, Kashinath, Ranganath, Tejbahadur Rana, and Chet Singh.
+In the group meetings, he started composing poems using an erotic or romantic style (Sringara ras in Sanskrit).
 The style attracted numbers of publications among readers and was considered successful.

-In Benaras, he published and edited a Nepali language edition of Bharat Jeevan magazine.
-He also started printing Nepali language books in the Bharat Jeevan Printing Press.
+In Benaras, he published and edited a Nepali-language edition of Bharat Jeevan magazine.
+He also started printing Nepali-language books in the Bharat Jeevan Printing Press.
 He first published the Balakanda of Bhanubhakta Ramayan and printed the complete edition later.

-In 1886, he started Gorkha Bharat Jeevan, a Nepali language magazine.
+In 1886, he started Gorkha Bharat Jeevan, a Nepali-language magazine.
 It is considered to be the first newsmagazine published in Nepali.
 However, no copies of the magazine have been found to date.
 The only evidence of the existence of the magazine is the advertisement of the magazine in Bharat Jeevan magazine.